Which place is cheaper, Brussels or Copenhagen?

 When visiting Brussels, people usually allow for lots of time.
 Anyone can find something fun to do here.
 One of the main draws to the area is the shopping.
 Make sure you visit the old town while you're here.
 While some people choose to spend more or less time in Brussels, one day is sufficent for most.

 Copenhagen is a popular place that is full of things to see and experience.
 If you have a weekend, this city makes for a great vacation.
 Make sure you visit the old town while you're here.
 While some people choose to spend more or less time in Copenhagen, a weekend is sufficent for most.
-Take your pick from the many activities offered around the area.
+Take your pick from the many activities offered here.

 When visiting Brussels, people usually allow for lots of time.
 Most visitors spend time around the old town while in the area.
 It offers something for everyone.
 Many people spend a weekend here.
 One of the main draws to the area is the shopping.
 In a weekend, you should have a good grasp of this city.

 Copenhagen is a popular choice for travelers.
 Five days here is typical.
 While some people choose to spend more or less time in Copenhagen, five days is sufficent for most.
-The entire area has lots to do.
+The entire region has so many activities, and you'll want time to do everything.

 Brussels, a popular city, is full of activities for travelers.
 This is a popular place to visit for five days.
 Visiting the old town is also a must.
 In five days, you should have a good grasp of this city.
 Your budget might influence how long you stay.